EnsemblGenomes/parasite-static/species/Schistosoma_haematobium/TD2PRJEB44434/Schistosoma_haematobium_TD2PRJEB44434.assembly.md

 This genome assembly was provided by Duncan Berger.
-It was generated from [PacBio](https://www.pacb.com/) long-read sequencing and Hi-C chromosome conformation capture technologies.
+It was generated from 3 mixed-sex adult worm, sampled in Tanzania (2006).
+[PacBio](https://www.pacb.com/) long-read sequencing and Hi-C chromosome conformation capture technologies were used.
 [Berger, D. (2021).
 Comparative and population genomic analyses of the parasitic blood flukes (Doctoral thesis)](https://doi.org/10.17863/CAM.86667).